manwar/theweeklychallenge/content/blog/github-meets-gitlab.md

 ## Teams
 ***

-In `GitHub Organisation`, you can create multiple teams and each team can be granted access to one or more repositories within the `GitHub Organisation`.
+In `GitHub Organisation`, you can create multiple teams.

+And each team can be granted access to one or more repositories within the `GitHub Organisation`.

 Similarly, in `GitLab`, within a group, you can have multiple subgroups (forming a nested hierarchy).